 They both soon began restoring the winery and named it Mayacamas Vineyards.
 They created the now iconic Mayacamas label featuring the stylized letter, ‘M’ with the double lions in homage to a Wappo word supposedly meaning ‘howl of the mountain lions’.
 They also began listing fractional percentages of alcohol by volume on the label, a practice that continues today.
 And while at the time the law indicated that one could call a wine by its varietal name if only 51% of that variety was in the blend (today its 75%), the Taylors elected to typically use 95 to 100% of the variety in their varietal specific wines.

 Although grapes had been growing on the property continuously since 1889, the Taylors were the first owners to plant Chardonnay and Cabernet Sauvignon.
 They farmed their vineyards organically.
 The bud wood for their original Chardonnay came from Wente Vineyards in Livermore.
-According a Napa Weekly News article from October 22, 1947, the first vintage bottled under Mayacamas was from 1947 presumably from purchased grapes (the winery still has at least one bottle of this in the cellar).
+According to a Napa Weekly News article from October 22, 1947, the first vintage bottled under Mayacamas was from 1947 presumably from purchased grapes (the winery still has at least one bottle of this in the cellar).

 According to wine historian Charles Sullivan in his book, Napa Wine, A History, the Taylors purchased wine and bottled and sold it under Lokoya label until 1951 when vines they had planted came into production.
-Sullivan and several other sources references the 1951 being the first commercial vintage for Mayacamas Vineyards, a tiny production of Chardonnay.
+Sullivan and several other sources reference the 1951 being the first commercial vintage for Mayacamas Vineyards, a tiny production of Chardonnay.
 Lokoya was a second label for Mayacamas and eventually it became a winery in its own right, owned by Jackson Family Wines.
-According to a July 3, 1949 article from the Napa Journal, the first wines from grapes planted by the Taylors was produced in 1949.
+According to a July 3, 1949, article from the Napa Journal, the first wines from grapes planted by the Taylors was produced in 1949.

 We still need to further research this, but we suspect if Mayacamas has produced a vintage every year since 1947, this would put them in a list of the seven oldest active commercially continuously producing Napa Valley wineries.
-However we have also come across references to no wines produced commercially for several vintages in the mid 1960s (as the Taylors had moved off of the property by the early 1960s).
+However, we have also come across references to no wines produced commercially for several vintages in the mid 1960s (as the Taylors had moved off of the property by the early 1960s).

 From a master list we have spent significant time curating wineries producing commercially continuously since at least 1979 or prior.
-If Mayacamas has produced commercially continuously since 1947 then only the following Napa Valley based wineries have produced a vintage continuously prior to Mayacamas: Charles Krug (1946, founded 1861), Louis Martini (1933), Inglenook (1933, founded 1879 – we are counting Rubicon Estate here, as in the 1980s, as a stand alone brand Inglenook did not produce wine for at least one vintage) and Nichelini (1890), although they were bootlegging during Prohibition.
+If Mayacamas has produced commercially continuously since 1947 then only the following Napa Valley based wineries have produced a vintage continuously prior to Mayacamas: Charles Krug (1946, founded 1861), Louis Martini (1933), Inglenook (1933, founded 1879 – we are counting Rubicon Estate here, as in the 1980s, as a standalone brand Inglenook did not produce wine for at least one vintage) and Nichelini (1890), although they were bootlegging during Prohibition.

 And Beaulieu Vineyard (1904, founded 1900) and Beringer (1876) kept producing during Prohibition by selling Sacramental wines.